 I can’t overemphasise how important your choice of photo is – the better the input, the better the portrait I can produce, and the more delighted you’ll be.
 It’s that simple.
 But don’t worry – I’m here to work with you and my advice is free.
 Here are some of my top tips…

-When commissioning a pencil drawing portrait, whether it’s your horse, dog, or other pet, a child or a family portrait, the most important starting point is to consider what we will base the portrait on.
+When commissioning a pencil drawing portrait, whether it’s your horse, dog, or other pet, the most important starting point is to consider what we will base the portrait on.
 My aim is to produce something that you will be absolutely delighted with for many years to come, and time spent working together to get the input right will be time well spent.

 The best pencil portraits are those that capture a moment in time, and faithfully reflect a person or animal’s character.
 I tend to work from one of your favourite photographs so the first thing to check is that it’s a really good representation of the subject’s personality and mannerisms as well as physical appearance.
 Remember, you may know the subject intimately, but it can be hard for me to capture the personality of someone I haven’t met.
 I can only work with what I see in the photo so please feel free to send supplementary images, or even videos, if important features are missing from the main photo.